rammalahmad/Twitter-Sentiment-Analysis/Final_models/documentation + resources/Documentation.md

 ### ESG_Topic

 The ESG_Topic is an optimized clustering algorithm with certain nuances.
-It was mainly inspired by the BERTopic script.
-You can see the BERTopic plan in the resources section.
+It was mainly inspired by the BERTopic model you'll find in https://github.com/MaartenGr/BERTopic.
+ You can see the BERTopic plan in "Useful readings, flask apps, resources" section.
 Turn to the ESG_Topic diagram to visualise its process.

 #### Input